 It is established in 1871 in Uonuma, Niigata Pref.
 Takachiyo Shuzo locates at the foot of Makihata mountain which is one of 100 famous mountains of Japan.

 The heavy and pure snow lies on the mountain every winter, and the water of melted snow is filtered by the natural eco system in the underground.
 The purely filtered crystal-clear & soft water flows into our well.
 We use the water and brew the Sake with natural Umami and never tired of drinking.

-Takachiyo has about 150 years history.
+Takachiyo has about 150 years of history.
 We stick with all hand-made brewing.
-This plan might go against 21st century, however, we believe this is the only way to produce the high-quality Sake.
-The way of using the water is critical in Sake brewing, because it requires the great amount of water.
+This plan might go against the 21st century; however, we believe this is the only way to produce high-quality Sake.
+The method of using the water is critical in Sake brewing because it requires a vast amount of water.

-Ipponjime brewer’s rice is our most unique point.
+Ipponjime brewer’s rice is our unique point.
 The water absorbing speed is too fast, so it’s necessary to control each step down to the second.
-So we take how to the water in our brewing method and miximize the potential of our specialized rice.
+So we take the higher care of handling the water in our brewing method and maximize the potential of our specialized rice.

 ・Japan National Sake Appraisal 4 times

 Ipponjime brewer's rice is our most unique point and it's quite rare rice which very a few brewery use.
 Normally, the Sake of Niigata tend to be dry and light, however, this rice gives Umami on its taste.
 The water absorbing speed is too fast, so it's necessary to control each step in seconds.
 It means there are so many steps to machinize.
 Ipponjime is a quite troublesome rice but the quality is absolute!
 We only use the rice produced by ourselves and contracted well skilled farmers.